"I want God's gay and lesbian children

 Most are heterosexual: they are sexually attracted only to members

-of the opposite sex.
+of the opposite sex. |

 A minority are homosexual: they are sexually attracted only to

-members of the same sex.
+members of the same sex. |

 A smaller minority are bisexual: they are attracted to both men and

-women, but not necessarily to the same degree.
+women, but not necessarily to the same degree. |

-The term dates from the late 19th
+The term "homosexual" dates from the late 19th

-century, when human sexuality began to be studied as a science.
+century, when human sexuality first began to be studied as a science.
+There is no term that means homosexual orientation in the

-original Hebrew, Aramaic and Greek texts of the Bible.
+original Hebrew, Aramaic, and Greek texts of the Bible.
 The authors of the Bible did not understand sexual orientation and thus

-with persons of the same gender.
+did not write about it.
 Thus, when you see one of these words in an English

 translation of the Bible, it is important to dig deeper and find what the original Hebrew